 Criteria for the Acceptance of Transfer Credit

-Westminster College awards transfer credit for coursework that meets the following criteria:
+Westminster University awards transfer credit for coursework that meets the following criteria:

 - The transfer institution is regionally accredited*